net-a-porter-mobile/objective-c-style-guide/README.md

+# net-a-porter Objective-C style guide
-# The official raywenderlich.com Objective-C style guide.
+### (fork from The official raywenderlich.com Objective-C style guide)

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for net-a-porter.com.

 ## Introduction